facebook/usort/docs/why.rst

 grammar surrounding it.
 By parsing the entire file and modifying grammar objects, there is no chance of mistaking string contents for imports, or of modifying any elements of the source file that aren't import statements.

+No project is free of bugs, including µsort, but design decisions have been made with the expectation that µsort bugs will tend towards non-destructive failure modes.

 .. _LibCST: https://libcst.readthedocs.io
 .. _Black: https://black.readthedocs.io